surbhi-nijhara/cloudTumblr/azure/architecture-guide/sql-variant-assessment.md

 ### Technology Requirements

-The important technology requirements are :
+The important technology requirements are :<br />
-SQL Server to be hosted in Azure Cloud
+* SQL Server to be hosted in Azure Cloud
-OS Type: Windows Server 2016+
+* OS Type: Windows Server 2016+
-Database disk size: 4+ TB
+* Database disk size: 4+ TB
-Consistent type of SQL server on non-prod and prod environments Partitioning
+* Consistent type of SQL server on non-prod and prod environments
+* Partitioning

 ### Business Requirements

 The main business objective of the solution that technology will resolve is as follows:
-Cost effective
+* Cost effective
-Required Features effective
+* Required Features effective

 ### Recommendation: